caimano/rlocu2/README.md

     $ client.venues_search(params)

-Response is a Rlocu2::Venue object
+Response is an Array of Rlocu2::Venue objects

 ## Test - RSpec